Chapter 14-53

 (2) While on duty, all security personnel shall have a nameplate containing the security personnel’s full name and the word “SECURITY” printed in bold, capital letters.
 The nameplate shall be exhibited prominently on the clothing, at chest level, and shall be visible and easily read at all times.
 The nameplate shall be a minimum of two (2") inches high and four (4") inches wide, with the required information printed in capital letters, at least three-fourths (3/4") inches high and in a contrasting color.
 As an alternative to a nameplate, the security personnel’s name and the word “SECURITY” may be embroidered on the security personnel’s outermost garment with the required information meeting the above specifications and located at chest level.

-(o) Consistent with the “Memorandum for all United States Attorneys,” issued on or about August 29, 2013, by the U.S. Department of Justice, from James M. Cole, Deputy Attorney General (known as the “Cole Memo”), the facility shall take all necessary and reasonable steps, including the refusal of service to any patient of the applicant or permittee, to prevent:
+(n) The facility shall take all necessary and reasonable steps, including the refusal of service to any customer of the applicant or permittee, to prevent:

 (1) The distribution of cannabis to minors;